zdravkov/kendo-docs/api/wrappers/jsp/datasource/schema.md

 ### groups `String`

 Specifies the field from the response which contains the groups.
-If set to a function - the function will be called to return the groups for the current response.
+If set to a function - the function will be called to return the groups for the current response.Used instead of the schema.data setting if remote grouping operation is executed.The result should have the following format:

 #### Example
     <kendo:dataSource-schema groups="groups">